 Carlo Nasisse is a director, photographer, and cinematographer pursuing long-form projects that explore regional culture, ecology, and the relationships between humans, landscape, and politics.
-His work has been featured in SXSW, Slamdance, Big Sky, Florida Film Festival, and Indie Grits.
-His most recent completed project, The South Texas Cow Punk, won the student grand jury prize at the Oak Cliff film festival in 2017.
-He has photographed feature and short narrative films, as well as documentaries.
-He is currently the cinematographer for the feature documentary, Theatre of Crossroads, that explores Chinese diaspora culture in Cuba, San Francisco, and New York City.
-He is in post-production on a short film he directed with Yuanyuan Yang about Coby Yee, a famous night club dancer from San Francisco.
+His work has been featured in SXSW, Slamdance, Big Sky, Florida Film Festival, Maryland Film Festival, and Oaxaca.
+His essay film “East Side” screened as part of the Experimental Response Cinema’s “Wake America” series.
+His short documentary, The South Texas Cow Punk, won the student grand jury prize at the Oak Cliff film festival in 2017.
+In June 2019 his short film, “Coby and Stephen are in Love” screened as part of an exhibition titled “An Opera for Animals” at the Rockbund Art Museum in Shanghai.
+This same film will appear at the Times Museum in Berlin in late 2019.
+He has photographed feature and short narrative films, as well as numerous documentaries.
 In the Summer of 2018, he was a resident at the Union Docs center for documentary art in Brooklyn.
-He is currently directing his first feature-length documentary, Xa-Lyu K'ya, about the relationship between international carbon trading schemes and indigenous autonomy within the endangered cloud forests of Oaxaca, Mexico.
+He is currently co-directing with Mexican geographer, Geronimo Barrera, his first feature-length documentary, Xa-Lyu K'ya, about the relationship between international carbon trading schemes and indigenous autonomy within the endangered cloud forests of Oaxaca, Mexico.